guhaiqiao/SmartCar/README.md

 ##  timeout and data lost
 ### timeout
 - All the timeout is 0.5s.
-- Over the time will resend all the data last sent.
+- Over the time will make the side to send resend all the data last sent and the timeout will double itself.
 ### data lost

-- __car__ did not receive all the right traffic information
+- __car__  receive some wrong traffic information
   - __car__ to __pc__:

         id + t(traffic) + 0(number of the wrong information) + 1/2/3(order)